 Some municipal pension plans to receive cost-of-living adjustment

-PROVIDENCE, R.I. – The Employees' Retirement System of Rhode Island Board today voted to approve the fiscal year 2013 valuations for state employees, teachers and the Municipal Employees' Retirement System.
+PROVIDENCE, R.I. – The Employees' Retirement System of Rhode Island Board today voted to approve the fiscal year 2014 valuations for state employees, including state police and judges, teachers and the Municipal Employees' Retirement System.

-These reports are continuing to show the system is on a healthy funding track, as determined in 2011 when the General Assembly voted to overhaul the state administered pension system.
+These reports continue to show that the system is on a healthy funding track, as determined in 2011 when the General Assembly voted to overhaul the state administered pension system.

-- For FY2016 taxpayer contribution rates and projected dollar amounts are lower than anticipated: 23.64 percent for state employees and 23.14 percent for teachers
+- For FY2017 taxpayer contribution rates and projected dollar amounts are lower than anticipated: 23.78 percent for state employees and 22.76 percent for teachers

-- For FY2014 MERS plans that are over 80 percent funded will experience a .67 percent cost-of-living-adjustment (56 MERS plans fit this criteria)
+- For FY2015 MERS plans that are over 80 percent funded will experience a 2.73 percent cost-of-living-adjustment (58 MERS plans fit this criteria)

-- FY2013 investment performance was above plan expectations
+- FY2014 investment performance was above plan expectations

-Going forward, state employee, teacher and MERS valuations will be completed before the end of the calendar year to determine cost-of-living adjustment payments for the following calendar year.
+State employee, teacher and MERS valuations are completed before the end of the calendar year in order to determine cost-of-living adjustment payments for the following calendar year.